thingsboard/thingsboard.github.io/_includes/docs/user-guide/widgets.md

 ## Widget settings

-Widget settings consists of one or multiple data sources, appearance settings, and actions that you can customize and perform on the widget's content.
+Widget settings consists of one or multiple data sources, appearance settings, widget card settings, actions, and mobile appearance that you can customize and perform on the widget’s content.

 {% capture difference %}
-**Note**
+**Please note**
 <br>
 that only the data source configuration is strictly required.
 You can leave all other configuration tabs with the default values in most of the cases.
 {% endcapture %}